klingtnet/klingt.net/klingt.net/posts/klingtnet-goes-ssl-and-spdy.rst

 Remember to *open the port in your firewall* or you will look like an idiot, trust me...

 SSL is nothing without certificates, that means you have to add their location to.
-Before adding the certificates you may have to take a look on the instructions of your certification authority, because it can be necessary to concatenate multiple certificates into one file, f.e. ``cat ROOTCA.key example.com.key > bundle.key``.
+Before adding the certificates you may have to take a look on the instructions of your certification authority, because it can be necessary to concatenate multiple certificates into one file, e.g. ``cat ROOTCA.key example.com.key > bundle.key``.

 .. code:: nginx